MattLondon101/chatbot-pdf/README.md

 ## Running the Project

-Once you have installed the required dependencies, you can run the project using Streamlit, which should have been installed with `requirements.txt`.
-Streamlit provides an easy way to create interactive web applications in Python.
+Once you have installed the required dependencies, you can run the project using Streamlit.

 To start the application, run the following command: